Image by Mayr.

 Again, as I have mentioned before, good books to read and reread to understand more about yourself and your ego, thought and emotions are A New Earth and the Power of Now by Eckhart Tolle.
 And then you need to practise the advice and see how it applies you.
 This isn’t really something you fix in a week but something that you can make progress with over months or years.

 Develop an abundance mentality.

 Tests in school can always be retaken.
 New dates can be arranged.
 There will be new business opportunities.
+You can start anew online or offline.
 Few things will actually be the end of the world even though an overly serious mindset may fool you into believing otherwise.

 One challenge with developing and maintaining an abundance mentality is that much of society is built upon using a scarcity mentality to make you buy stuff.
 So advertising and parts of social programming tries to reinforce the scarcity mentality in people.